Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 #### Opcodes
 - There are currently SIXTEEN (16) opcodes, each numbered with the decimal number for use in the opcode nibble.
-- By 'address of a pointer' or 'value of a pointer', what is meant is that what will be read is the value of the address pointed two by THAT ADDRESS AND THE NEXT ONE (e.g. *2 denotes the contents of memory address 0x02 and 0x03) TREATED AS A SINGLE 16-BIT NUMBER.
+- By address of/value of a DERREFERENCE, what is meant is that what will be read is the value of the address pointed to by THAT ADDRESS AND THE NEXT ONE (e.g. *2 denotes the contents of memory address 0x02 and 0x03) TREATED AS A SINGLE 16-BIT NUMBER (big-endian).
 THAT NUMBER will be the address that is written to/read from.
 This is better ilustrated with an example:
 ```
 set 0 =20
 set 1 =02